uladzislaukandratsiuk/pm-rest-api/documentation/mvc_config.md

  - ```AnnotationConfigWebApplicationContext``` is used to create application context for web applications by using java clases as input for bean definitions instead of xml files.
 By default Spring use ```XmlWebApplicationContext``` (an implementation of ```WebApplicationContext```) for creating spring container in web applications.

+ - ```servlet.setLoadOnStartup(1);``` - load-on-startup indicates that this servlet should be loaded (instantiated and have its init() called) on the startup of the Web application.
+Container loads the servlets in ascending integer value.
+The 0 value will be loaded first then 1, 2, 3 and so on.

+ - ```servlet.addMapping("/");``` - Servlet mapping specifies the web container of which java servlet should be invoked for a url given by client.
+It maps url patterns to servlets.
+When there is a request from a client, servlet container decides to which application it should forward to.
+ Then context path of url is matched for mapping servlets.

 ### Servlet Config